Essentials for budgies

 To get the best usage of space when it comes to toys, think of the enclosure as 3 levels.

-You want to utilise all levels of your enclosure, the top, middle and bottom (floor) with toys.
+You want to utilize all levels of your enclosure, the top, middle and bottom (floor) with toys.
 For example: hanging chew toys and natural toys at the top, bell and forage toys for the middle and foot toys (bar bell or balls) on the bottom.

 Do not use the same toys, as variety makes it much more interesting and entertaining for your budgie.